RobertoPrevato/K8sStudies/docs/kind/loading-docker-images.md

 Instead, you should use `crictl`, which is a CLI for CRI-compatible container runtimes like containerd.

+The *Container Runtime Interface* (CRI) is a set of specifications that define how container runtimes should behave in a Kubernetes environment.
+CRI-compatible tools, like `crictl`, are used to interact with container runtimes that are compatible with the CRI specification, enabling Kubernetes to manage containers.
+While Docker historically had its own runtime, Kubernetes adopted the CRI to allow for more flexibility and support for different runtimes like containerd and CRI-O.

+Initially Kubernetes was tightly coupled with Docker (which is understandable, as it was Docker to revolutionize containerization since in 2013).

 ///

 ## How to prevent Kubernetes from re-fetching images